sambacha/hardhat-spark/docs/tutorial/basic.md

 Run next command:

 ```
-mortar genTypes ./deployment/first.module.ts
+ignition genTypes ./deployment/first.module.ts
 ```

-You can now see that additional file is generated under `./.mortar/FirstModule` - `FirstModule.d.ts`
+You can now see that additional file is generated under `./.ignition/FirstModule` - `FirstModule.d.ts`

 It should have class that is similar to this one: